Preview & Edit

 Ebert's collection Great Movies are guides to an enduring art form and a celebration of the highest talent that ever existed in movies.
 All of Ebert's "Great Movie" reviews are available online.

-Life Itself is something different.
-Ebert is the subject, director, and writer.
-And he doesn't disappoint.
+His autobiography Life Itself is different - more intimate and personal, darker and wide-ranging.
+Ebert is the subject, director, and writer, and he doesn't disappoint.

 I was diagnosed with cancers of the thyroid and jaw, I had difficult surgeries, I lost the ability to speak, eat, or drink, and two failed attempts to rebuild my jaw led to shoulder damage that makes it difficult to walk easily and painful to stand.
 It is that person who is writing this book.